 * A Boolean value indicating whether tags for the file system should be copied to backups.
 This value defaults to

 * and user-initiated backups where the user doesn't specify tags.
-If this value is true
+If this value is true, and you

 * specify one or more tags, only the specified tags are copied to backups.
 If you specify one or more tags when